chmelvv/DevOpsDemo/README.md

 ```
 terraform destroy
 ```
-Installation log of WordPress instnce can be found in the file _/var/log/setup_wordpress.log_.8)
+8) Installation log of WordPress instnce can be found in the file _/var/log/setup_wordpress.log_.

 ## Configuration options
 Solution configured as asked via environment variables stored in /etc/environment file on WordPress instance.
 It can be changed in the _setup_wordpress.sh.tpl_ script.

-But to my mind it would be better to save them all in the root of this project in separate properties file.
+To my mind it would be better to save them all in the root of this project in separate properties file, but it is as it is.